-In this article I am going to compare the two ways I know of making yarn from plastic bags.
-I will not go into the details of how to actually prepare plarn because there's a lot of tutorials for those and I will link you to my favorites.
+In this article, I am going to compare the two ways I know of making yarn from plastic bags.
+I will not go into the details of how to actually prepare plarn because there's a lot of tutorials for that, and I will link you to my favorites.
 My objective for writing this article is to provide a comparison and show the advantages and disadvantages of each method.

-My Best Patterns in Double-Strand PlarnClick thumbnail to view full-size
+My Best Patterns in Double-Strand Plarn

 The double-strand method is the most common way of making plarn.
 It involves:

-- marking the desired width of strips
+- Marking the desired width of strips.

-- cutting up into strips
+- Cutting up the bags into strips.

-- joining the strips into a long plarn
+- Joining the strips into a long plarn.

 For me, the most important thing to remember when making plarn this way is to make the knots as tight as possible.
 To achieve this, just before making a knot, crumple the part of the strip that will be knotted.
 A tight knot will be invisible in a crocheted piece, giving the illusion that it does not exist.

-- tying strips is a great family/group activity
+- Tying strips is a great family/group activity

-- suitable for any type of pattern
+- Suitable for any type of pattern

-- easy to change color because the end is looped
+- Easy to change color because the end is looped

-- takes too long if done alone
+- Takes too long if done alone

-Video: Double-Strand Plarn
+Video Tutorial: Double-Strand Plarn

-My Patterns in Single-Strand PlarnClick thumbnail to view full-size
+My Best Patterns in Single-Strand Plarn

 The single-strand method is usually used when making tarn (yarn derived from old t-shirts).
 However, it can be used to make plarn as well.
 This method includes:

-- marking the desired width of the strips
+- Marking the desired width of the strips.

-- cutting the plarn into strips except the "spine"
+- Cutting the plarn into strips, except the "spine."

-- unfolding the cut-up plastic bag
+- Unfolding the cut-up plastic bag.

-- cutting the "spine" diagonally to create one long strip
+- Cutting the "spine" diagonally to create one long strip.

 When I first tried this, I found the last part most challenging.
 Soon I realized that if I place a flat surface in the unfolded cut-up plastic bag, it will be easier to cut the "spine".
 At first I used books, but later, I found out that lightweight objects such as a DVD cover are more effective.